 \subsection{Quantization}

 Model quantization is also one of the commonly used model compression methods, which quantizes weights or activations from higher bit-width to lower bit-width to reduce both storage requirements and computational complexity with limited accuracy degradation.
 There are two types of model quantization methods, quantization-aware training (QAT)~\cite{choi2018pact,esser2019learned} and post-training quantization (PTQ) ~\cite{choukroun2019low}.
 QAT methods require a labeled training dataset and extensive training cost, while PTQ methods only need a small unlabeled calibration dataset and thus are more efficient.
-Many prior PTQ methods~\cite{liu2023pd,nagel2020up} have been proposed to search for appropriate quantization parameters for convolutional neural networks.
-As vision transformers~\cite{vit,liu2021swin} achieved remarkable performance on various visual tasks, recent works~\cite{liu2021post,yuan2022ptq4vit,tai2023tsptq,li2022q} investigate how to apply post-training quantization for ViT-based models and have achieved strong performance with 8-bit quantization configuration.
-However, there are still no exploration for quantization of promptable segmentation task, especially for segment anything models.
+Many prior PTQ methods~\cite{liu2023pd,nagel2020up} have proposed to search for appropriate quantization parameters for convolutional neural networks.
+As vision transformers~\cite{vit,liu2021swin} achieve remarkable performance on various visual tasks, recent works~\cite{liu2021post,yuan2022ptq4vit,tai2023tsptq,li2022q} investigate how to apply post-training quantization for vision transformers and have achieved good performance with 8-bit quantization configuration.
+However, there is rare exploration for quantization of prompt-based segmentation task, especially for segment anything models.